 The monitor is only capable of displaying a limited number of frames each second (usually 60, but can range from 50 to 100+).
 When the game’s FPS falls below this mark, it will begin to currently load a frame while another is still being shown; then it waits until the next monitor refresh cycle before loading that next frame, resulting in something like this.
 This happens because Windows doesn’t allow for fine control over when Vsync starts – it’s either always enabled or always disabled.

 Not setting VSYNC=ON in your game/game launcher settings

 Many games lack this option and, by default, will only enable VSYNC if your framerate is high enough.
-This basically ignores vsync at all when the game’s FPS is high, but starts it up again as soon as FPS drops bellow 60.
+This basically ignores vsync at all when the game’s FPS is high but starts it up again as soon as FPS drops below 60.
 Either way – enabling via graphics control panel or in-game options – you’re going to experience screen tearing (when Refresh Rate and FPS mismatch).